 The aim of the research was to document evidence of early MSR across cultures, using a shorter and simplified version of the mark test.
-We found significant cultural variations across the 7 cultures.
-The first experiment shows that only two out of eighty-two 18-72 month-old Kenyan children manifested self-oriented behaviors toward the mark, most of them freezing while staring at their specular image.
-This result is in sharp contrast with the multiple studies reporting that by 20 months of age, 60-85% of Western middle class children pass the mark test (Amsterdam, 1972; Bertenthal & Fisher, 1978; Lewis & Brooks-Gunn, 1979).
-The question is how to explain this Kenyan "paradox" in the context of our task?
+We found significant cultural variations across the seven cultures.
+The first experiment shows that only 2 out of 82 18- to 72-month-old Kenyan children manifested self-oriented behaviors toward the mark, most of them freezing while staring at their specular image.
+This result is in sharp contrast with the multiple studies reporting that by 20 months of age, 60% to 85% of Western middle-class children pass the mark test (Amsterdam, 1972; Bertenthal & Fisher, 1978; Lewis & Brooks-Gunn, 1979).
+The question is how to explain this Kenyan "paradox" in the context of our task.

 If passing the mark test demonstrates that children recognize themselves in the mirror, providing some explicit evidence of self-concept, this does not necessarily mean that failing to pass the test is evidence for a lack of self-recognition or self-concept.
-Our results show that the low propensity of Kenyan children to demonstrate self-oriented behavior remains unchanged over a wide age span, thus a developmental delay is not a probable explanation of the Kenyan "paradox".
+Our results show that the low propensity of Kenyan children to demonstrate self-oriented behavior remains unchanged over a wide age span.
+Thus, a developmental delay is not a probable explanation of the Kenyan "paradox."

-A recent study reports a drop in children's self-recognition when using live video instead of mirrors, with a developmental delay of about one year in the onset of self-recognition in the video condition (Suddendorf, et al., 2007).
+A recent study reports a drop in children's self-recognition when using live video instead of mirrors, with a developmental delay of about 1 year in the onset of self-recognition in the video condition (Suddendorf et al., 2007).
 The researchers speculate that children actually recognize themselves with a mark on the TV, not appreciating that the projected TV image corresponds to their current situation.
-These observations further validate the importance of considering the early expression of self-recognition in relation to context, whether cultural, social or experimental.
-As pointed by Keller and co-authors (2004), failure in MSR tests could be linked to a general lack of expressivity in young children, a trait exacerbated in some non-Western cultures.
-Another possibility is that the simplified version of the mark test might have under-estimated the capacity of the Kenyan children, particularly the fact that the experimenter did not provide any verbal prompts and directives to encourage actions.
-In 2006, Bard and coauthors compared spontaneous and prompted self-orienting behaviors of children in the mark test, and report that maternal prompting increased self-referential verbal labeling.
-Although no statistical tests were applied (n=4), these findings do suggest that verbal prompts may be needed to encourage self-referential behavior and labeling (Bard, et al., 2006).
+These observations further validate the importance of considering the early expression of self-recognition in relation to context, whether cultural, social, or experimental.
+As pointed out by Keller et al. (2004), failure in MSR tests could be linked to a general lack of expressivity in young children, a trait exacerbated in some non-Western cultures.
+Another possibility is that the simplified version of the mark test might have underestimated the capacity of the Kenyan children, particularly the fact that the experimenter did not provide any verbal prompts and directives to encourage actions.
+In 2006, Bard et al. compared spontaneous and prompted self-orienting behaviors of children in the mark test and reported that maternal prompting increased self-referential verbal labeling.
+Although no statistical tests were applied (n = 4), these findings do suggest that verbal prompts may be needed to encourage self-referential behavior and labeling (Bard et al., 2006).